-As promptly as practicable after the satisfaction or waiver of the conditions set forth in the Acquisition Agreement, the parties thereto will cause Discreet to be amalgamated with Autodesk Quebec and Amalgamation Sub to form New Discreet by filing Articles of Amalgamation and related documents as contemplated by Section 123.118 of the Quebec Act with the Inspector General of Financial Institutions of the Province of Quebec.
+As promptly as practicable after the satisfaction or waiver of the conditions set forth in the Acquisition Agreement, the parties thereto will cause Discreet to be amalgamated with Autodesk Quebec and Amalgamation

+Sub to form New Discreet, with New Discreet continuing as the surviving entity and becoming a subsidiary of Dutchco and an indirect subsidiary of Autodesk by filing Articles of Amalgamation and related documents as contemplated by Section 123.118 of the Quebec Act with the Inspector General of Financial Institutions of the Province of Quebec.
 The Amalgamation will become effective at the Effective Time.
-New Discreet will continue as the surviving entity following the Amalgamation and will become a subsidiary of Dutchco and an indirect subsidiary of Autodesk.